satyamkr80/NodeMcu-WifiManager-and-ArduinoJson-Combined/README.md

 # NodeMcu-WifiManager-and-ArduinoJson-Combined
 ArduinoJson Code combined with WiFiManager Library of arduino for NodeMcu.
 So you don't need to update ssid and password every time in Arduino code.
-To access WiFi config menu type 192.168.4.1 in your Browser

 Required Library before running this code :